Aditya-PY/Profitable-Apps/README.md

 ***

-In the process of analysing this data for the project I tryto focus on getting more comfortable with the following python topics/concepts:
+In the process of analysing this data for the project I try to focus on getting more comfortable with the following python topics/concepts:

 * The basics of programming in Python (arithmetical operations, variables, common data types, etc.)
 * List and for loops